rakhimov/scram/doc/fta_preprocessing.rst

 Complement Propagation
 ======================

-Complements or negations of gates are pushed down to basic events according to the De Morgan's law [Rau03]_.
+Complements or negations of gates are pushed down to leaves (variables) according to the De Morgan's law [Rau03]_.
 This procedure transforms the graph into negation normal form ([NNF]_) if the graph is normal before the propagation.